SiliconLabs/SimplicityConnect-android/README.md

 - **Wi-Fi OTA Firmware Update**: The Wi-Fi OTA firmware update demo demonstrates how to update the SiWx91x user application firmware over Wi-Fi connection, by downloading the image from the mobile phone.

 ## Development Features
-EFR Connect helps developers create and troubleshoot Bluetooth applications running on Silicon Labs’ BLE hardware.
+Simplicity Connect helps developers create and troubleshoot Bluetooth applications running on Silicon Labs’ BLE hardware.
 Here’s a rundown of some example functionalities.

 **Bluetooth Browser** - A powerful tool to explore the BLE devices around you.
 Key features include:
 - Scan and sort results with a rich data set